CamStreamer/CamStreamerLib/doc/CamOverlayPainter.md

 -   **setBgImage(imageName: string, type: ObjectFitType)** - As an imageName use the moniker registered in ResourceManager.

+-   **setBgImageData(imageData: TUploadImageResponse, type: ObjectFitType)** - Allows to display image not registered in ResourceManager.

 -   **setCustomDraw(customDraw: TDrawingCallback)** - Sets a callback which is run when the entire frame is displayed.

     ```typescript